 - Other restrictions include Pre & Post-Authorization Access to RFC 1918 Private LAN IP Ranges, as configured, under the Guest Control Settings tab.

 - Client Isolation, which means, Local traffic, such as layer-2 broadcasts, or unicast messages between Guests on the same local, is blocked.
 By default, this means that, guest traffic is only intended to pass upstream or downstream, such as for internet use.

 The pre/post authorization access controls refer to network ranges that Guest users can send traffic to, either before or after they are Authorized to use the network.
 With the the Guest Portal active, Guest Authorization occurs automatically once the Guest authenticates via an admin defined method.
 With the Guest Portal inactive, Guest Authorization occurs automatically.

+By default, the Post-Authorization Restrictions prevent access to all IP addresses reserved for internal networks.
 In summary, with default Guest Controls left untouched, the UniFi system only trusts Guests to use the Network for the purpose of Internet access.